|The Beverly Yacht Club (“BYC”)||Marion, Massachusetts|

 No GPS device may be used for speed over ground information.
 Any electronic device aboard, including AIS, VHF radios, SSB radios, chartplotters and hand-held instruments that display or report position information must be placarded (covered from view) while the yacht is under celestial navigation.
 Placards are to be removed only in case of emergency.
 The existence and effectiveness of placards must be demonstrable to the Compliance Committee in Bermuda.

 Viewing or downloading any information that can be used to derive the yacht’s position is strictly prohibited.
 Any yacht sailing in the Celestial Division that chooses or inadvertently receives position data from another vessel (including via AIS) shall log each such occasion and must state in the Certificate of Compliance that in no instance (other than an emergency) were the coordinates of that vessel recorded and or otherwise used to determine or infer the position of the yacht.

 Downloading free, publicly available weather or ocean current information is allowed.

-Electronic positioning devices, such as GPS, may be used within Buzzards Bay and out to 20 nautical miles from the tower on Nomans Island, and within 50 nautical miles of Kitchen Shoal beacon off Bermuda.
+Electronic positioning devices may be used within Buzzards Bay and out to 20 nautical miles from the tower on Nomans Island, and within 50 nautical miles of Kitchen Shoals beacon off Bermuda.
 If, on approach to Bermuda, a celestially-navigated yacht turns on a GPS or other electronic positioning system before finishing, she must determine and show on her Certificate of Compliance:

 All uses of electronic positioning devices by a celestially navigated yacht must be fully documented and included in the yacht’s Certificate of Compliance.